gabrielfalcao/bose/unit_tests/test_config_defaults.rst

 All commandline options to fall back to values configured in configuration files.
-The configuration lives in a single section ("bosetests") in each configuration file.
+The configuration lives in a single section ("psytests") in each configuration file.

     >>> support = os.path.join(os.path.dirname(__file__), "support",
     ...                        "config_defaults")